ganeshkbhat/keyvalue-jsondb/README.md

   - issues due to Unsanitized strings especially when using using `eval()`, `child_process.exec()` with user-provided input, or similar mechanisms.
   - this is similar to classic SQL injection vulnerability, but for code execution.
   - Never `eval()` or `child_process.exec()` or Dynamically Execute Unsanitized String Data
-  - Strict Input Validation and Sanitization
+  - Recommendation: Strict Input Validation and Sanitization
     - Binary Data Handling
       - uses the binary data to construct system commands or file paths without proper validation, it could be exploited
       - preferably, sanitize by converting to utf-8 text